Director of Development

 You may contact Lacy Wood at 512-391-6567

-Ms. Wood’s areas of expertise include family and community engagement, federal grant program coordination, information management and dissemination, and technology tools to support school improvement.
+Ms. Wood’s areas of expertise include family and community engagement, expanded learning opportunities, federal grantee program support, information management and dissemination, research-based instructional resources, and education reform and school improvement tools.

 - Family and Community: Since 2000, Ms. Wood has been working on initiatives to promote family and community engagement, specifically by identifying and disseminating research findings and best practices and assisting practitioners with interpreting, communicating, and applying this information.
-Her expertise in this area includes developing publications, databases, and Web sites; presenting at national conferences; and providing technical assistance and professional development to the PIRCs, practitioners, parents, families, and community groups.
+Her expertise in this area includes developing publications, databases, and websites; presenting at national conferences; and providing technical assistance and professional development to the Parental Information and Resource Centers (PIRCs), practitioners, parents, families, and community groups.

 - Improving School Performance: From 1997 to 2009, Ms. Wood provided resources and information to support school improvement, specifically by designing information clearinghouses and databases, managing publications, and informing practitioners and schools on federal funds and reporting requirements for school improvement programs.

-Previously at SEDL, Ms. Wood served as the liaison to the Center for Comprehensive School Reform and Improvement, operated by Learning Point Associates (LPA), for which she managed the online information clearinghouse.
+In her 15 years at SEDL, Ms. Wood has been extensively engaged in working with federal grantee programs and supporting SEA staff to implement federal initiatives including 21st CCLC, Reading First, Smaller Learning Communities, and the Comprehensive School Reform programs.
+She has developed and managed development of research-based materials targeted to school and state agency staffs, families, and community-based service providers.
+She also has extensive experience in the use of technology to develop dissemination and information management tools, including websites, webinars, online databases and information clearinghouses, and online interactive systems.
+Ms. Wood supported the nation’s PIRCs through SEDL’s National PIRC Coordination Center, which she operated.
+In this role, she coordinated technical assistance for the PIRCs as well as national conferences and webinars for the U.S. Department of Education and other groups.
+She served as the liaison to the Center for Comprehensive School Reform and Improvement, operated by Learning Point Associates (LPA), for which she managed the online information clearinghouse.
 She also provided database development and information dissemination for SEDL’s Reading First program and Smaller Learning Communities program and served as an information specialist on SEDL’s Comprehensive School Reform (CSR) program and Facilitating Implementation of Reform Strategies and Tactics (FIRST) project.

 In 2004, Ms. Wood received SEDL's Rogers L. Barton Award, a Presidential Award given annually to honor outstanding contributions to SEDL’s educational research and development.